-Crisis Team will proceed with the Involuntary Withdrawal procedures as
+Crisis Team will proceed with the Involuntary Withdrawal procedures as outlined below. - (d) Involuntary Withdrawal Notice to Student.

 A student who poses a serious danger of imminent or serious physical harm at the University may be involuntarily withdrawn from the University by the Executive Director of OSRR or designee upon appropriate notification and consultation from the University Crisis Team and the Associate Vice President & Dean of Students of SDES or designee.